THIS WEEK'S MOTLEY FOOL UPDATE: As of Saturday, May 21, 2022:

 Motley Fool Fact Checker

-In this review I’m going to show you exactly what you want to know about the Motley Fool Stock Advisor service.
-I will present just the FACTS from my personal experience.
+In this review I’m showing you exactly what you want to know about the Motley Fool Stock Advisor service.
+Since I have been a subscriber since 2016 I am presenting just the FACTS from my personal experience.

 Most importantly, I am going to answer the questions everyone is asking: Is it worth the money?
 Does it really beat the market?
 Are the returns that the Motley Fool advertises like the one below really true?